kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

 feature_row:
   - image_path: /assets/images/cnps/nursery_brian_7.jpg
-    alt: "Fall Sale"
+    alt: "Plant Sale"
-    title: "Fall Sale"
+    title: "Plant Sale"
-    excerpt: "Plant sales at the nursery are currently on hold up to the Fall Sale - Sept 24 & Sept 25, 2022.
-Click below for more sale information and to browse Fall Sale inventory.<br/>Pricing is $5 for a 4-inch pot, $10-$12 for 1-gallon pots, or unless otherwise marked."
+    excerpt: "Plant sales occur during Volunteer Hours on Wed, Fri, and Sun from 10a- 1p with bonus hours Sat 10a - 3p during the month of October 2022.
+See Facebook page for latest updates. <br/>Pricing is $5 for a 4-inch pot, $10-$12 for 1-gallon pots, or unless otherwise marked."
     url: "/category/cnps-2022-fall"
     #url: "/category/cnps-master-inventory"
     btn_label: "More Information"